Biden speaks to Erdogan as Armenian genocide question looms

-WASHINGTON (AP) — President Joe Biden spoke with Turkey’s President Recep Tayyip Erdogan on Friday as Biden is weighing whether to move forward with a campaign pledge to formally recognize that atrocities committed against the Armenian people by the Ottoman Empire more than a century ago were genocide.
+WASHINGTON (AP) — President Joe Biden spoke with Turkey’s President Recep Tayyip Erdogan on Friday as Biden prepared to move forward with a campaign pledge to formally recognize that atrocities committed against the Armenian people by the Ottoman Empire more than a century ago were genocide.

 The U.S. and Turkish governments, in separate statements on the call, made no mention of the looming decision on the Armenian genocide recognition.
 But the White House said Biden told Erdogan he wants to improve the two countries’ relationship and find “effective management of disagreements.”
 The two also agreed to hold a bilateral meeting at the NATO summit in Brussels in June.